-This is a semi-formal dinner-dance held the evening of the December Convocation.
-Sponsored by the student government and hosted by a team of student managers, the program includes fine food, student recognition, music and dancing.
+This is a semi-formal dinner-dance held the Saturday after December Commencement.
+Sponsored by the student government (USA) and hosted by a team of student leaders, the program includes fine food, student awards recognition, music, and dancing.

 Spring Awards Banquet

 An annual event since 1913, this is a special occasion for the entire College.
-Planned and hosted by a team of student managers, the evening program includes student and guest speakers, recognition of students, faculty and staff for excellence in academics and service, and installation of new student government officers.
-This semi-formal affair includes dinner, music and dancing, and is usually held on Saturday, April 21 at 6pm in the Drumlins Country Club.
+Planned and hosted by a team of student leaders, the evening program includes student and guest speakers, recognition of student awards, faculty and staff for excellence in academics and service.
+This semi-formal affair includes dinner, music and dancing, and is held in the middle of April around Earth Week at an off-campus location.

-Referred to most often as simply "TG", Thank goodness it's Friday! gatherings are sponsered by student government about once a month on Friday afternoons in Nifkin Lounge.
+Referred to most often as simply "TG", Thank goodness it's Friday! gatherings are sponsered by student government (USA) about twice a semester.
 The Graduate Student Association also offers TG's for their constituency.
 TG's offer free refreshments, and are well attended by students, faculty and staff.
-It's wise to get there early; the faster the room fills, the faster the food disappears!

 Ice Cream Socials